 On the auction day, the auctioneer will announce different lots and call for any bids.
 You can place your bid by raising your hand or the catalogue.
 Auction rooms tend to get fully packed just as any auction floor, so make sure you get the auctioneer’s attention.
 Property will be sold to the highest bidder and keep in mind that the auctioneer will not take any questions while the auction is in progress.
 If you do have any questions, queries or need some clarification, the auction team will always be happy to attend to you.

 If you are successful at making your purchase, you’ll be escorted to the contract room where you will need to complete a purchase form and provide us with some identification.
 You’ll also be required to make a deposit payment of 10% of the selling price plus a buyers admin fee of 1% plus VAT of the purchase price.
+The buyers admin fee is also charged with pre or post auction sales.
 We accept debit cards, bankers drafts and personal cheques.

 Formalities and completion of sale normally take 20 working days from the auction date under the supervision of your lawyer.
 Bear in mind that auction property is sold unconditionally and once you are successful at bidding, you’ll be legally obligated to complete the sale.